funeral service student stories

 My pursuit of an education in funeral service was driven not only by an interest in the field, but by a desire to serve the community as well.
 Funeral service remains an essential need in all communities.
 I believe it’s the job of the funeral professional to assist in making the process as gentle and meaningful as possible.
 This field encompasses a variety of topics including science, arts, psychology, and management.
 I had been out of school for over 20 years when I decided to go back.
 This is a second career for me.
 So, balancing work, home, and school presented a challenge.
 However, with support, the flexibility of online classes, and a variety of course offerings, this was achievable.
 I am a proud Goodwin graduate!

-Click here if you missed “Honoring our Shared Humanity: Careers in Funeral Service, Part One, the Faculty.”
+If you missed part one, read “Honoring our Shared Humanity: Careers in Funeral Service, Part One, the Faculty.”

-The mission of the Goodwin University’s Funeral Service Program is to facilitate the training of students to become funeral service professionals and to instill in our students the foundation of integrity, compassion, and moral ethics needed to be successful in our ever-changing contemporary society.
-Click here for more information about the Goodwin’s Funeral Service program as well as career options available to you after passing the state board exam.
+The mission of the Goodwin University’s Funeral Service program is to facilitate the training of students to become funeral service professionals and to instill in our students the foundation of integrity, compassion, and moral ethics needed to be successful in our ever-changing contemporary society.
+Find more information about Goodwin’s Funeral Service program as well as career options available to you after passing the state board exam.